-Sharif is the son of John Street, a hotdog vendor turned Mayor of Philadelphia, and Helen Street-Mosee, a retired school teacher.
+Sharif is the son of John Street, a hotdog vendor who became Mayor of Philadelphia, and Helen Street-Mosee, a retired school teacher.
 They raised him and his 3 siblings in North Philadelphia — the same community he now represents — where he now lives with his wife, April.

-When it was time to choose a college, Sharif decided to attend historically black Morehouse College in Atlanta, Georgia.
+When it was time to choose a college, Sharif chose to attend historically Black Morehouse College in Atlanta, Georgia.
 He graduated cum laude with a B.A. in Business Administration and a concentration in Finance.
-After undergrad, Sharif returned to Philadelphia where he attended the University of Pennsylvania School of Law.
-He served as President of the Penn Law Democrats, organizing Democrats all across Philadelphia.
+Sharif returned to Philadelphia where he attended the University of Pennsylvania School of Law.
+He served as President of the Penn Law Democrats, organizing Democrats across Philadelphia.
 During law school, Sharif began his public career as a community activist by organizing a Town Watch group to organize community cleanups and prevent the violence endemic to his hometown.

 Sharif was elected Senator for the 3rd Senatorial District on November 8, 2016 and made history: the first Muslim elected to the Pennsylvania Senate.
 In January 2017, he was sworn in and immediately got to work.

 As Senator, Sharif was appointed Chair of the Banking & Insurance Committee and a member of the Appropriations Committee, Agriculture & Rural Affairs Committee, Health & Human Services Committee, and Urban Affairs & Housing Committee.
 He also serves as a member of the Pennsylvania Commission on Sentencing.
 In the Senate, Sharif has become a respected leader on issues related to criminal justice reform, access to healthcare, education and the environment.